 How do I collect a water quality sample and where do I send it?

-Water testing is available through the Wollongbar Primary Industries Laboratories.
+Water for stock and irrigation can be tested at the Wollongbar Primary Industries Laboratories.
 Charges apply.

 Note: Water sampling kits are for the testing of dam, creek, river, bore, irrigation and tank water Order a sample kit online - they will be posted to your nominated address or can picked up from your local DPI or Local Land Services office.